 Is = Ip * Np / Ns,

-Is [A]is the current at the secondary coil,
+Is [V]is the voltage at the secondary coil,

-Ip [A]is the current at the primary coil.
+Ip [V]is the voltage at the primary coil.

 It is educative to see that the electrical power in the primary coil and secondary coil are the same